FXinnovation/fx-terraform-module-azurerm-virtual-machine/examples/linux_default/README.md

-# External resources example
+# Default example

-This will use externally created resources.
+This will create basic resources related to Linux virtual machine.

 ## Usage
 ```